johnherr/Traffic-Accidents-in-Denver/readme.md

 [Link to interactive map](https://s3-us-west-1.amazonaws.com/folium.map/folium_heat.html)

-In the event you cannot access the html file locate in an S3 bucket, the html file is also located in the `images/` folder of this repo.
-Here's a quick gif showcasing the map.
+In the event you cannot access the html file locate in my S3 bucket, the html file is also located in the `images/` folder of this repo and can be downloaded and run from your local machine.
 ![](images/heat_map.gif)

-### A few more plots
+### A few more less interesting plots...
 ![](images/road_location_bar_plot.png)

 ![](images/light_condition_bar_plot.png)